-In 2018, the UK committed US$2.0 billion of its bilateral allocable ODA to projects which targeted action against climate change as a principal or significant objective, making it the fourth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.
-This represented 29% of the UK’s bilateral allocable ODA committed in 2018, above the DAC average of 22%, making the UK the ninth-largest donor in relative terms.
+In 2019, the UK committed US$2.0 billion of its bilateral allocable ODA to projects which targeted action against climate change as a principal or significant objective, making it the fifth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.
+This represented 23% of the UK’s bilateral allocable ODA committed in 2019, in line with the DAC average.
+The UK’s climate-related ODA has increased from US$1.4 billion in 2016 to US$2.0 billion in 2019.
+The UK is the 17th-largest donor in relative terms.

 Each marker has three possible scores:

-- Principal, for projects in which climate change mitigation or adaptation is a fundamental and explicitly stated goal;
+1) principal, for projects in which climate change mitigation or adaptation is a fundamental and explicitly stated goal,

-- Significant, for projects in which climate change mitigation or adaptation is not a key driver but still an explicitly stated goal; or
+2) significant, for projects in which climate change mitigation or adaptation is not a key driver but still an explicitly stated goal, or

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.

-7% of the UK’s bilateral funding targeted climate change as a significant goal in 2018, compared to the DAC average of 15%.
-71% of the UK’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers, better than the DAC average of 78% but far from the government’s target of aligning all ODA with the Paris Agreement.
+17% of the UK’s bilateral funding targeted climate change as a significant goal in 2019, compared to the DAC average of 16%.
+77% of the UK’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers, in line with the DAC average but far from the government’s target of aligning all ODA with the Paris Agreement.

 The UK is a significant contributor to climate multilaterals

-UK International climate finance was managed by the Department for International Development and the UK’s business and environmental departments
+UK International climate finance managed by the FCDO and the UK’s business and environmental departments

-Before the merger of the Department for International Development (DFID), the UK’s international climate finance was managed by three government departments, the former DFID, the Department for Business, Energy and Industrial Strategy (BEIS), and the Department for Environment, Food and Rural Affairs (Defra).
+From 2018 to 2021, the UK’s international climate finance for 2018-2021 is managed by the Foreign, Commonwealth and Development Office (FCDO) (before 2020 by former DFID), the Department for Business, Energy and Industrial Strategy (BEIS), and the Department for Environment, Food and Rural Affairs (Defra).

-Each of the departments focused on a different aspect of the UK’s international climate finance: DFID focused on supporting partner countries to become more resilient to climate change, including through climate-sensitive agriculture.
-It also helped partner countries develop low carbon economic growth strategies.
-BEIS focuses on supporting low carbon development in countries with high or growing emissions, promoting decarbonization, and stopping deforestation.
+Each of the departments focuses on a different aspect of the UK’s international climate finance.
+The FCDO focuses on supporting partner countries to become more resilient to climate change and developing low carbon economic growth strategies.
+BEIS focuses on promoting decarbonization and stopping deforestation.
 Defra’s focus is on sustainable natural resource management, supporting biodiversity, and food security.
-Relevant people from across the three departments were brought together several times a year through the International Climate Finance Management and Strategy boards.
+It is not yet clear how international climate finance will be managed between 2021 and 2025.

 Unless otherwise indicated, all data in this section is based on commitment.
 For more information, see our Donor Tracker Codebook.